 - Learn about entrepreneurship.

-You are encouraged to make the most of this opportunity by preparing ahead of time.
+At these events, you are encouraged to make the most of this opportunity by preparing ahead of time.

 - Professional attire is strongly recommended.